veeMichael/Dino-City-Dodge/README.md

 To play the game, you need to run the files in your text editor/IDE while keeping the necessary folders in place.
 Currently, there are some issues with Pyinstaller, so an executable file is not available.

+You will also need to run: 'pip install pygame' if you do not have it installed already.

 - - -

 Controls